luslab/oz-bulk-rnaseq/I. DE Visualisation.md

 > # Visualise Differential Expression

-There are many scripts available specific to the tool you used for DE analysis (edgeR, DESeq, ballgown etc).
+There are many scripts available specific to the tool you used for DE analysis (edgeR, DESeq, ballgown, limma etc).

 There are 2 parts to DE visualisation:
 1. Relationships between Samples: Transformations of counts for making plots.
 2. Statistical testing for differences attributable to disease & control.

-Check that basic global patterns are met:
+Check basic global patterns are met:
-- do replicates have similar expression patterns;
+- do replicates have similar expression patterns
 - do experimental conditions have differences
 - For gene which you have prior knowledge about, you should check to see if they behaved as expected - a knockout gene should be very strongly down-regulated in the DGE analysis.
 - Map the ORF identifiers from the read count matrix to the gene name --> retrieve the rlog transformed read counts & log2 fold changes.